nodenv/jetbrains-npm/README.md

 **(recommended if you have a custom nodenv root)**

 This installation method allows the proxy to find nodenv root automatically;
-the tradeoff being that IntelliJ/WebStorm must be explicitly configured with the proxy's location.
+the trade-off being that IntelliJ/WebStorm must be explicitly configured with the proxy's location.

 ```sh
 git clone https://github.com/nodenv/jetbrains-npm "$(nodenv root)"/plugins/jetbrains-npm